-Our Board of Directors held four meetings in Fiscal 2020, and each director attended at least 75% of all meetings of the Board and each committee thereof in Fiscal 2020 that was held during the period in which the director served.
-We do not have a policy requiring that directors attend our annual meetings of stockholders, and none of our independent directors attended our 2020 Annual Meeting of Stockholders.
+Our Board of Directors held one meeting in Fiscal 2021, and our sole director attended this meeting.
+Other matters requiring approval by our sole board member were handled via a UWC.
+We do not have a policy requiring that directors attend our annual meetings of stockholders, and none of our independent directors attended our 2021 Annual Meeting of Stockholders.